gep13/gep13/input/blog/using-a-basic-gallery-plugin-on-octopress-site.md

----
-author: gep13
-layout: post
-published: true
-title: Using a basic gallery plugin on Octopress Site
+Title: Using a basic gallery plugin on Octopress Site
-keywords: "octopress, jeykll, gallery, imagemagick, mini-magick, appveyor"
-description: Step by step guide on how to get basic image gallery working in Octopress site and building in appveyor
-comments: true
-sharing: true
-tags:
+Published: 8/9/2014
+Tags:
   - octopress
   - jekyll
   - gallery
   - imagemagick
   - "mini-magick"
   - appveyor
-categories:
-  - octopress
 ---

 ## I have a lot of photos, but where to put them?